-2. Have a Strong Basic Pitch
+2. Have a strong basic pitch

-Would you be open to exploring a situation that’s clearly superior to what you’re doing today?”
-Ninety-nine percent of candidates will say, “Yes.”
-Use this approach every time you first talk to a top candidate on the phone.
-Or when you hit voicemail or an answering machine, use this as your basic message.
-You must also capture this idea in your advertising.
+Once you have some solid applicants, come up with a quick pitch to grab their attention.
+“Would you be open to exploring a situation that’s superior to what you’re doing today?”
+Ninety-nine percent of candidates will probably say, “Yes.”
+Use this type of approach every time you first talk to a top candidate on the phone, or even if you only get their voicemail.
+This can help you and your company stand out in a sea of humdrum jobs.

-3. Write Compelling Advertising
+3. Write compelling advertising

-4. Work Efficiently with Resume Databases
+4. Work efficiently with resume databases

-Finding top candidates in a resume database can be time-consuming.
-Maximize your return on time invested by calling the best candidates within a week — otherwise they could be gone.
-For the rest of the best, you need to convert older resumes into active candidates without calling any of them.
-Instead, write a great email message describing your remarkable opportunity with a copy of the job description.
-Automatically email this to any people who meet your employee screening requirements, and ask them to respond.
-Here’s an example: “I found your resume on the Internet and was very impressed with your background.
-If you’re still looking for a position you might be interested in this our opportunity (insert ad).
+For others, convert inactive candidates into active applicants by writing an email describing your opportunity and include a copy of the job description.
+Send this to anyone who meets your employee screening requirements, and ask them to respond.
+Here’s an example: “I found your resume online and was very impressed with your background.
+If you’re still looking for a position, you might be interested in this opportunity (insert ad).
 If you’d like to pursue this, please send me your latest resume and a quick paragraph describing your most significant accomplishment in the area of (whatever may be relevant, e.g., launching new industrial products).”